ignc-research/IR-multi-sim/docs/configurations.md

 # Documentation of the spawnable objects and usable settings
-The yaml settings file consists of multiple definable elements focusing on the runtime settings itself as well as the specific environment parts.
+The yaml settings file consists of multiple definable elements focusing on the runtime settings itself as well as the specific environment.

 ## General runtime parameter
 ```yaml